 * Use every available opportunity to hire, support, and retain museum staff with a diverse range of identities and backgrounds, particularly for leadership and decision-making roles.

-Positions filled: ✔Assistant Director for Finance, ✔ Henry Luce Fellowship, ✔Nancy Prophet Fellowship, ✔ Security Shift Supervisor)
+Positions filled: ✔Assistant Director for Finance, ✔ Henry Luce Fellowship, ✔Nancy Prophet Fellowship)

-(Open positions As of May 2021: Membership Manager, Development Assistant, Assistant Curator for Prints, Drawings and Photographs; Assistant Conservator for Works on Paper, Museum Director)
+(Open positions As of July 2021: Membership Manager, Manager of Visitor Services, Assistant Curator for Prints, Drawings and Photographs; Assistant Conservator for Works on Paper, Museum Director)

 ✔ Intentionally cultivate candidates toward a more diverse staff by working with HR to expand where and how positions are posted and publicized.